otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

         an editor.
 The file should be formatted in 2 columns like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).
 Include all 30 samples in this file and specify which individuals            belong to which populations.
 You must supply the population map to denovo_map.pl when you execute it.
 You could for             example use ```ls -1 *fa.gz``` to see all the samples in a list before adding the populations.
 Add the populations as simple integers (i.e. 1, 2 and 3) to make it easier to use the program ```Structure``` that we will run downstream.

-    • There are three important parameters that must be specified to denovo_map.pl, the minimum stack depth, the distance allowed between stacks, and the distance allowed between catalog loci.
+    • There are three important parameters that must be specified to denovo_map.pl, the minimum stack depth (`m`), the distance allowed between stacks (`M`), and the distance allowed between catalog loci (`n`).
 Use the values we determined for these parameters in the previous exercise.

-    • Also, you must set create the stacks directory as the output, and use all the threads available on your instance.
+    • Also, you must set the stacks directory as the output, and use all the threads available on your instance.

     • Finally, specify the path to the directory containing your sample files.
 The